Nuno Assis

 Nuno Assis Lopes de Almeida (born 25 November 1977) is a Portuguese former professional footballer who played as an attacking midfielder.

 He amassed Primeira Liga totals of 282 matches and 33 goals over 12 seasons, representing in the competition Alverca, Gil Vicente, Vitória de Guimarães (three spells) and Benfica.
-He also spent four years in the Cypriot First Division, with Omonia.
+He also spent four years in the Cypriot First Division with Omonia.

+Assis was handed a one-year suspension for doping in 2007.
+He made two appearances for the Portugal national team in the same decade.

 Club career

-Born in Lousã, Coimbra District, Assis started playing football in his hometown, before being spotted by Sporting CP.
-He then moved to the Lisbon club's youth system, and later was loaned to its farm team Sporting Clube Lourinhanense.
-He made his debut in the Primeira Liga in 1999–2000, playing 19 matches for F.C.
-Alverca while still on loan from Sporting, and was subsequently loaned a final time the following season to Gil Vicente FC, for whom he scored his first-ever top flight goals.
+Born in Lousã, Coimbra District, Assis started playing football in his hometown before being spotted by Sporting CP; he then moved to the Lisbon club's youth system, being later loaned to S.C.
+Lourinhanense who acted as the farm team.
+He made his debut in the Primeira Liga in 1999–2000 with Alverca while still owned by Sporting, and was subsequently loaned a final time the following season to Gil Vicente, for whom he scored his first top-flight goals.

-In summer 2001, Assis was released by the Lions, signing with Vitória de Guimarães.
-In his second year he scored three goals in 33 matches, netting four in 31 in the following campaign.
+Assis was released by Sporting in summer 2001, signing with Vitória de Guimarães.
+In his second year he scored three goals from 33 appearances, netting four in 31 in the following campaign.
 He started off 2004–05 with the Minho side, but moved to S.L.
-Benfica in the following winter transfer window to replace fading Zlatko Zahovič; he scored on his debut, in a 2–1 away success against Moreirense FC.
+Benfica in the next winter transfer window to replace the ageing Zlatko Zahovič; he scored on his debut, a 2–1 away win against Moreirense.

-Prior to 2008–09 kick-off, after being used relatively in three and a half seasons, Assis was released by Benfica alongside Luís Filipe, re-joining Vitória Guimarães.
-On 30 January 2009 he netted his first career hat-trick, in a 4–2 win at Vitória de Setúbal.
+Prior to 2008–09's kick-off, having been relatively used over the course of three and a half seasons, Assis left Benfica alongside Luís Filipe, re-joining Vitória Guimarães.
+He scored his first career hat-trick on 30 January 2009, in a 4–2 away victory over Vitória de Setúbal.

-In the 2009–10 season Assis continued to feature prominently for Vitória, scoring five goals in 26 matches as the team finished sixth.
-In mid-June 2010, the 32-year-old signed with Saudi Arabian team Ittihad FC, for his first abroad experience; in his first match, on 14 August, he helped to a 2–1 win against Al-Ettifaq.
+Assis continue to feature prominently in the 2009–10 season, scoring five goals in 26 games as the team finished sixth.
+In June 2010, the 32-year-old joined Saudi Pro League team Al-Ittihad for his first abroad experience; in his first appearance, on 14 August, he helped to a 2–1 home defeat of Al-Ettifaq.

-In late August 2011, Assis re-joined Vitória Guimarães.
-In the following summer he moved clubs and countries again, after agreeing to a deal with Omonia Nicosia.
-He netted twice from 28 Cypriot First Division appearances in his debut campaign, but had the intention to leave after his contract expired due to financial differences, eventually changing his mind and also becoming captain.
+In late August 2011, Assis returned to Vitória Guimarães.
+In the following summer, he moved clubs and countries again after agreeing to a deal at Omonia.
+He scored twice in 28 Cypriot First Division matches in his debut campaign, but had the intention to leave after his contract expired due to financial differences, eventually changing his mind and also becoming captain.